happybara-io/WorkflowBuddy/README.md

   - From any public channel, post a message with `@WorkflowBuddy` _(or whatever you named your app)_.
   - That message will cause an `app_mention` event to be sent from Slack to your instance of the Workflow Buddy server.
   - If you correctly configured the `event->webhook` mapping, the event will then be proxied to the test Workflow you added in the first step.

-- **That's it!**
+✅**That's it!**

 - You now have the abiltity to use all sorts of Slack events as Triggers for your Workflows now! _(⚠ So long as you have given your Slack app the OAuth permissions to use them)._

-**Go forth and automate!**

-### Quickstart: New Steps

-Try out the new **Steps** by importing a Workflow that has all of them configured (except for ones that make changes to your Slack Workspace, like `Create a channel`.
-Don't want to cause any weird side-effects during your testing!).

-> ℹ  _If you haven't yet, you'll need to get a [server instance running + a Slack app](#run-local-server).
-Come back when you're ready._

-- Download the Workflow template from `test_workflows/workflow_buddy_end_to_end_test_read_only.slackworkflow`[(link)](https://github.com/happybara-io/WorkflowBuddy/blob/main/test_workflows/workflow_buddy_end_to_end_test_read_only.slackworkflow), which contains all the basic functionality of Workflow Buddy Steps.
-- Open Workflow Builder, `Import`, and `Publish` it!
-- _(Optional)_ Click the `Edit` button on each of the configured Steps in the Workflow so you can see how each available action is configured.
-- Run the Workflow and check the outputted message for details of the execution.
-- **That's it!**
-  - You now have the abiltity to use all of the Workflow Buddy Steps for your Workflows now!

 **Go forth and automate!**